MikeyFalk/LAB09-LINQ/LAB09-LINQ/README.md

 ## Change Log

+01-30-2021 2:58pm - After getting Bade's help with JSONConvert deserialization I was able to complete the lab and write functioning LINQ queries
-01-21-2021 4:13pm - Installed NewtonSoftJson with NuGet, added README and imported data.json file to meet lab requiurements.
+01-21-2021 4:13pm - Installed NewtonSoftJson with NuGet, added README and imported data.json file to meet lab requirements.